SAFEHR-data/PIXL/pixl_imaging/README.md

 exists locally.
 If it does exist locally, a check is made to ensure all instances exist locally and any missing instances are retrieved.
 If the study does not exist locally, the entire study is retrieved from the archive.

-Once the study and all its instances are in `orthanc-raw`, the study is sent to `orthanc-anon` via a C-STORE operation.
+Once the study and all its instances are in `orthanc-raw`, the study is sent to `orthanc-anon` via a C-STORE <SK: Please explain what C-STORE operation>
+operation.

 >[!NOTE]